dita-ot/docs/resources/theme/Syntactic-sugar.md

-The theme files can contain [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) to make writing files easier.
-When theme files are read, they are "desugared" before passing the theme files to the stylesheet generator.
+Theme files can use [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) to make them easier to read and write.
+When theme files are read, any shorthand keys are “desugared” to their more verbose equivalents before they are passed to the stylesheet generator.

 ## Content